Ising Disks: Topology Preserving Glauber Dynamics: Rare Events

 In this part, we will present a Poisson process approximation theorem for the ``rare'' time instances that the clump in CTMC reaches ``unusually'' large sizes.
-Given that the dynamic clump passes a threshold of a large size at some time point, one would expect that it will have fluctuations of going up and down with positive probability, therefore a Poisson process approximation would not hold in the strict sense.
+The premise here is that the maximum size of the clump for each time interval between consecutive visits of the Markov process to the single cube is independent, and with the correct scaling of time and the choice of threshold size, the limiting distribution of the number of occurrences of unusually large clumps converge in distribution to Poisson.
+However, given that the dynamic clump passes a threshold of a large size at some time point, one would expect that it will have fluctuations of going up and down with positive probability, therefore a Poisson process approximation would not hold in the strict sense.
 However, a point process that counts each ``cluster'' of fluctuations as one, might qualify for Poisson approximation with correct time scaling.
 It turns out this is correct.
-We first introduce some notation in order to define how we count clusters. \begin{definition} Assign $\zeta_0=0$.
+We first introduce some notation in order to define how we count clusters.
+We define $\zeta_i$ to be the time that $\bs X(t)$ comes back to being composed of only the unit square in the origin $i$\ts{th} time, and we let $\xi_i$ be the largest size the clump has reached in the $i$\ts{th} interval between successive returns to the origin.
+Formal definitions follow. \begin{definition} Assign $\zeta_0=0$.
 Given $\bs X(t)$, for $i\in\zpl$, define

 and

 \end{definition}